projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 }
 ```

-We are going to use `jq` tool to get the specific parts from this JSON like getting the config digest
+We are going to use `jq` tool to get the specific parts from this JSON like getting the config digest:

 ```
 $ config_hash=`ostree cat ociimage/redis_3Alatest /manifest.json | jq -r .config.digest | cut -d ':' -f 2`